tolgaozkan/cloudpay-recruitment-task/README.md

 ### Describe why you implemented certain techniques and technologies

-- To fullfill the requirements/goals;
+- To fullfill the requirements/goals(listed below);
 - API to serve json and app, express library used
 - Dummy data generator implemented, generates json for API
 - Images lazy loaded